Khristina Chess

 Buy now on amazon

 “My first time was supposed to be different.
 It wasn’t supposed to happen in darkness, dirt, and violence.
-It wasn’t supposed to be a two-man job.” ― Khristina Chess, quote from The Cutting Edge of Friendship
+It wasn’t supposed to be a two-man job.” ― Khristina Chess from The Cutting Edge of Friendship

 Absolutely gripping!
-For readers drawn to the emotional and physical scars of The Frozen River, The Cutting Edge of Friendship is for you.
+For readers drawn to the assault, justice, and healing aspects of The Frozen River, The Cutting Edge of Friendship is for you.
 This realistic novel explores the wounds of self-harm, shame, and redemption following a sexual assault.
 Sadie’s resilience is fierce and unforgettable, and the book’s raw, unfiltered pain hits hard.
 This story doesn’t shy away from the truth—it reveals, with painful honesty, how self-harm can become a desperate response to trauma.

 From the very first page, it’s clear that although Sadie and Elana have always shared everything, now they’re keeping secrets that could destroy them.
 On the night of the fireworks, something terrible happened to Sadie—something she can’t even name.
 Instead, she turns to cutting, the only way she knows to cope.